lizie29u/Deep-Learning/README.md

 # Deep-Learning

-In this assignment, we used deep learning recurrent neural networks to create two  models to predict bitcoin closing prices.
+In this project, we used deep learning recurrent neural networks to create two  models to predict bitcoin closing prices.
 One model used the FNG indicators the other model will use a window of closing prices to predict the nth closing price.

 The initial model was run using various differnt window size.
 In the end we chose to use a rolling  10 day window to predict the 11th day closing price.
 For comparative purposes, this will be the same for both models